-Key Essentials for Optimizing Patient Care
+Key Essentials for Optimizing Patient Care 2017

-The RowanSOM is dedicated to refining physicians’ knowledge to manage the changing needs of the healthcare system.
-This education-based lecture series is devised to augment physician expertise via material on current clinical guideline recommendations as well as up-to-date advances in medical treatments on specific topics.
+Rowan University School of Osteopathic Medicine is dedicated to refining and enhancing physicians’ knowledge to manage the changing needs of the healthcare system.
+This education-based lecture series is structured to augment physician expertise with current clinical guideline recommendations and materials, as well as up-to-date advances in medical treatments on specific topics.

 UPON COMPLETION OF THIS SERIES, PARTICIPANTS SHOULD BE ABLE TO:

-Our Category 1A CME Programming enables the busy healthcare practitioner to have the option to obtain needed education credits in either a convenient, close to home forum OR participate online.
+Our Category 1-A CME Programming enables the busy healthcare practitioner to have the option to obtain needed education credits in either a convenient, close to home forum OR participate online.
 We feature nationally recognized academicians addressing contemporary medical topics.
 Our attendees are learning through both traditional lecture and innovative interactive formats utilizing the latest technologies.
 If you participate onsite, be ready to learn, have fun, and reconnect with many local health professionals and colleagues with whom you have worked in the past and know in the region.
 If you participate online, enjoy our programs from the comfort of your own home or office.
-Either way you will benefit from this great learning experience and receive Category 1A CME credit.
+Either way you will benefit from this great learning experience and receive Category 1-A CME credit.

 METHOD OF PARTICIPATION: